Blog Post

 Server Backup: The simplest way to identify all old URLs.

-Social Media and Social Bookmarks: URLs with likes and shares or that have been tweeted or bookmarked.
+Social Media and Social Bookmarks: URLs with likes and shares or those that have been tweeted or bookmarked.

-Map old URLs to new URLs.
+Map the old URLs to the new URLs.

 Set up redirects to the appropriate new URLs.